“Find Your Passion” Is Dumb Advice

 I know, I know.
 Another guy on the internet talking about “getting out of your comfort zone.”
 But this isn’t one of those Rah-Rah speeches to do the hardest shit possible to change your life (although, there is a lot to be found about yourself by doing that), but this is more of a get-uncomfortable-by-playing-and-having-fun kind of way.

 Many would argue that passion grows from having success.
 I used to believe that.
 I don’t anymore.
-If you had me pursue my greatest fear in the entire world by getting up on a stage every night and trying to make people laugh with my “jokes”, and conquering that fear by smashing it to tiny pieces, and then getting really good at it, and helping people in the process by making them laugh and forgetting their worries, if only for a moment, I just don’t think I would be calling it my life’s greatest passion.
+If you had me pursue my greatest fear in the entire world by getting up on a stage every night and trying to make people laugh with my “jokes”, all while conquering that fear by smashing it into tiny pieces, and then getting really good at it, and helping people in the process by making them laugh and forgetting their worries (if only for a moment), I don’t think I would be calling it my life’s greatest passion.

 I’m sure.
 I tried.